tranheim/Succession_functional_diversity/README.md

 R (ver.
 4.4.1)
 All R packages required to run the scripts are specified and loaded within each .Rmd file

 All scripts have been tested on 2024-12-10 and run well.
-Pathways for all input files (placed in the "Data" folder) need to be changed to local folders.
+Pathways for all input files (located in the "Data" folder) need to be changed to local folders.